 The Energy Technology Program was exactly what I was searching for: a meaningful application for my interests.
 Every field has a role to play in creating a sustainable world, and Energy Technology students have the freedom to choose classes from many different departments to satisfy elective requirements for either of the major options.
 Without hesitation, this is also the most student-oriented place on campus.
 Other students and I have been involved in creating and continuously improving everything from the curriculum to the physical classroom space.

 I am now graduating a year early with a major in Computer Science and minor in Sustainable Energy.
 "Minor" does not do justice to how much my experiences with the Energy Program inside and out of classes have prepared me for my next adventure.
-This fall, I will be starting a PhD in Computer Science at UC Berkeley and working with a research group called TIER - Technology and Infrastructure for Emerging Regions, "investigating the design and deployment of new technologies for emerging regions."
+I am now finishing a PhD in Computer Science at UC Berkeley and working with a research group called TIER - Technology and Infrastructure for Emerging Regions, "investigating the design and deployment of new technologies for emerging regions."
 This is just one example of where you might go after the Energy Technology Program.